Peyjee-W/FanqieNovelDownloader/README.md

 2. Enter the book ID and click the "Confirm" button to start the download.
 3. Click the "Update Book Status" button to check if there are new chapters available for the book.
 4. Click the "Get Fun Fact" button to receive a random fun fact.
+5. Click the "Get Olympic Top 5" button to view the current top five countries in the Olympic gold medal rankings.

 ### Obtaining the Book ID